-After v.
-35 recommends arbitration for a quarreling couple, verses 36-42 of Sura 4 enjoin kindness toward relatives, friends, neighbors, and slaves (“what your right hands possess,” v.
-36), and denounce pride and miserliness.
+After Allah recommends arbitration for a quarreling couple (v.
+35), he enjoins kindness toward relatives, friends, neighbors, and slaves (“what your right hands possess,” v.
+36), and denounces pride and miserliness (vv.
+36-42).

 Says Ibn Kathir: “Allah states that the Jews, may Allah’s continued curse fall on them until the Day of Resurrection, have purchased the wrong path instead of guidance, and ignored what Allah sent down to His Messenger Muhammad.
 They also ignored the knowledge that they inherited from previous Prophets, about the description of Muhammad, so that they may have a small amount of the delights of this life.”
 They are called to accept Islam or face terrible punishment, including being cursed “as We cursed the Sabbath-breakers” (v.
 47) — that is, being transformed into apes and pigs (2:63-65).
 Allah will forgive anything except shirk, the associating of partners with him (v.
 48).
 Because the People of the Book are accursed, they shall soon be “cast into the Fire: as often as their skins are roasted through, We shall change them for fresh skins, that they may taste the penalty” (v.
 56).

 According to Maududi, in saying that “Allah doth command you to render back your trusts to those to whom they are due” (v.
 58), Allah is warning the Muslims not to make the same mistake the Jews made: “One of the fundamental mistakes committed by the Israelites was that in the time of their degeneration they had handed over positions of trust (i.e. religious and political leadership) to incompetent, mean, immoral, corrupt and dishonest people.”